 Threats include anything that can negatively affect your business from the outside, such as supply-chain problems, shifts in market requirements, or a shortage of recruits.

-- Competition in Other Businesses Put Pressure on M&M: Mahindra group faces strong competition in other businesses as well.
+- Competition in Other Businesses Puts Pressure on M&M: Mahindra group faces strong competition in other businesses as well.

 It’s vital to anticipate threats and to take action against them before you become a victim of them and your growth stalls.

 This ends our detailed SWOT analysis of Mahindra and Mahindra.
-Let us conclude our learning below.
+Let us sum up our learning below.

 All in all, Mahindra and Mahindra is a distinct company and brand that has sustained itself efficiently over the years.
 Their focus on innovation and technology has always come in handy and helped them grow.
 In the domestic market, their strong presence is undeniable.
 As the industry experiences further development, there is huge potential for the company to capitalise on the latest demands.